Workmen's Village, Amarna

 The Workmen's Village, located in the desert 1.2 km east of the ancient city of Akhetaten (modern Amarna), was built during the reign of the Eighteenth Dynasty pharaoh Akhenaten.
 It housed the workers who constructed and decorated the tombs of the city's elite, making it comparable to the better studied Theban workers village of Deir el-Medina.
 Though an isolated part of Amarna, the Workmen's Village provides many well preserved artifacts and buildings allowing archaeologists to gather much information about how society functioned.

 Excavation history

-The Workmen's Village has been known since the surveys of Petrie, but was first excavated in 1921 by the Egypt Exploration Society.
+The Workmen's Village has been known since the surveys of British Egyptologist Flinders Petrie in the 1890s, but was first excavated in 1921 by the Egypt Exploration Society.
 At this time it was known as the Eastern Village.
 Two seasons of excavation were undertaken by T. Eric Peet and Leonard Woolley; the first season excavated four houses as a test of the site and the second season excavated approximately half of the village.
 Some of the tomb chapels that surround the village were also excavated.
 The Egypt Exploration Society resumed excavations in 1979 led by Barry Kemp and concluded in 1986.
 These excavations focused on the areas immediately surrounding the walled village.